 - One pile at a time, go through the items and make some decisions

-- Do you love it and use it (Keep)
+- Do you love it and use it (Keep it)

-- Do you love it but never use it (Put in a decide pile)
+- Do you love it but never use it (Put it in a decide pile)

 - If you don’t love it or use it (Donate, Throw, Sell)

-- Clean the empty space – You can also line with shelve paper and/or a fresh coat of paint (Now is the time)
+- Clean the empty space – You can also line drawers and cabinets with shelving paper and/or a fresh coat of paint (Now is the time)